MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/system-requirements-omnichannel.md

 >
 > - Omnichannel for Customer Service is not supported with Dynamics 365 Customer Engagement (on-premises).
 > - Omnichannel for Customer Service is supported only on desktops, and not on phones and tablets.
-> - Incognito or private browsing is not recommended when using Omnichannel for Customer Service.
-For best user experience, use normal browser mode.
+> - Microsoft recommends that you don't use the browser in incognito or private mode to access Omnichannel for Customer Service.

 ## Allow access to websites